By Kylan Gibbs, CEO and Co-founder, Inworld AI

 | OpenAI TTS | Mid-tier | ~300ms | 57+ | Via Realtime API + SIP | Production-scale |

-Why Realtime TTS Wins on Telephony
+Why Inworld Realtime TTS Stands Out on Telephony

 - Voice quality survives the codec.
 PSTN compression flattens expressive nuance.
 Realtime TTS is engineered to preserve naturalness through G.711, retaining the prosody and emotional shading that make callers stay engaged.
+The combination of #1-ranked realtime TTS, 1P inference for the LLM layer, and a model-agnostic Realtime API is what no single competitor matches.

 Code Example: Phone Agent with Twilio + Realtime API